beaverbuilder/documentation/docs/beaver-builder/layouts/modules/button-group.md

 id: button-group
 title: Button Group
 sidebar_label: Button Group
+description: The Button Group module displays display multiple buttons in a single column, either horizontally or vertically.
 ---

-A button group module is a way to display multiple buttons in a single column, either horizontally or vertically.
+The Button Group module is a way to display multiple buttons in a single column, either horizontally or vertically.

 ![](/img/button-group-30a865c5.png)